 For the commercial manufacture of inhaled drug products, we need access to sufficient, reliable and affordable supplies of FDKP, the inhaler, the related cartridges and other materials.
 For Afrezza, we also require a supply of insulin.
 Currently, the only source of insulin that we have qualified for Afrezza is manufactured by Amphastar.
-We must rely on all of our suppliers to comply with relevant regulatory and other legal requirements, including the production of insulin and FDKP in accordance with current good manufacturing practices ("cGMP") for drug products, and the molding of the inhaler and cartridges components in accordance with quality system regulations ("QSRs").
+We must rely on all of our suppliers to comply with relevant regulatory and other legal requirements, including the production of insulin and FDKP in accordance with cGMP for drug products, and the molding of the inhaler and cartridges components in accordance with QSRs.